10 Best Things To Do In Amsterdam At Night - Updated 2023

 Source: Photo by Wikimedia Commons user Yair Haklai used under CC BY-SA 3.0

 Het Muziektheater, or the Dutch National Opera and Ballet, is a cherished activity to engage in on a visit to Amsterdam.
 Situated in a striking building overlooking the Amstel River and not too far from the Museum Het Rembrandhuis, the Het Muziektheater has up to three productions held there yearly.
 In addition, there are other avant-garde productions that are held in the theater.
-Visitors will marvel at the sweeping balconies, and the eclectic pieces of art positioned throughout the complex.
+Visitors will marvel from the sweeping balconies at the eclectic pieces of art positioned throughout the complex.

 Het Muziektheater